Frequently Asked Questions (FAQs)

 How often is the data updated?

-We update the living wage, typical expenses, poverty wage, minimum wage, and typical annual salaries by occupation estimates annually – generally in the first quarter of the year – using the best available data as of December 31 of the previous year.
+The living wage, typical expenses, poverty wage, minimum wage, and typical annual salaries by occupation estimates are updated annually – by the end of the first quarter of the year – using the best available data as of December 31 of the previous year.
 Since states and municipalities change their minimum wages on an irregular and inconsistent basis, these values may be further adjusted over the course of the year to reflect the latest minimum wage statutes and ordinances.

 Can I scrape the living wage data?

 This tool was developed to help individuals, communities, employers, and other users understand the local wage rate that allows residents to meet minimum standards of living.
 If you plan on using a few counties worth of data, you may use it directly off the web, citing it appropriately.
-If you want to use data for more than a few counties at once, we ask that you do not scrape, extract, or export the data available on the site.
-Please instead submit a Living Wage Data Request, and a member of our team will follow up with you.
+If you want to use data for more than a few counties at once, please do not scrape, extract, or export the data available on the site.
+Please instead submit a Living Wage Data Request, and a member of the Living Wage Institute will follow up with you.

 How can I get a copy of the data in tabular (spreadsheet) format?

-We ask that you do not scrape, extract, or export the data on the Living Wage Calculator website, so if you are interested in using the data, please submit a Living Wage Data Request.
+Do not scrape, extract, or export the data on the Living Wage Calculator website.
+If you are interested in using the data, please submit a Living Wage Data Request.

 Where can I learn more about the methodology for calculating a living wage?

 Please visit the Methodology page for a brief explainer on the living wage and how it is calculated.
-To learn even more about the Living Wage Calculator’s methodology, please read our technical documentation or submit a question through our Contact Us page.
+To learn even more about the data’s methodology, please read the technical documentation produced by the Living Wage Institute or submit a question through the Contact page.

 Where does the cost data for typical expenses come from?

-The Living Wage Calculator leverages publicly available, geographically specific expenditure data to estimate the costs associated with each basic need.
+The living wage estimates made available through the Living Wage Calculator leverage publicly available, geographically specific expenditure data to estimate the costs associated with each basic need.
 Please see the table on the Methodology page for a full list of sources.

-Where do you get the typical annual salary numbers?
+Where are the typical annual salary numbers sourced from?